kevinboss/port/README.md

 ## What is it

-port is a tool that has been designed to manage multiple images and / or tags of these images.
-It allows the user to run any of these images.
-It is then possible to create snapshots of the running containers, reset them and switch between snapshots.
+run and manage docker images with ease.
+Create snapshots from running containers, reset container to their inital image and save the state of running containers without the need to remember docker cli commands, even when using a remote docker engine.

 ## How to get it